 NASA hauls Artemis II moon rocket to launch pad for February flight

-After months of meticulous preparation, NASA's 32-story-tall Space Launch System rocket, the most powerful operational booster in the world, began its 4-mile trip to the launch pad early Saturday, setting the stage for a long-awaited flight next month to send four astronauts on a trip around the moon.
+After months of meticulous preparation, NASA's 32-story-tall Space Launch System rocket, the most powerful operational booster in the world, was hauled to its seaside launch pad Saturday in Florida, setting the stage for a long-awaited flight next month to send four astronauts on a trip around the moon.

-The 5.7-million-pound rocket, carried by an upgraded Apollo-era crawler-transporter tipping the scales at some 6 million pounds, began the trip to pad 39B just after 7 a.m. local time, creeping out of NASA's cavernous Vehicle Assembly Building at a top speed of just under 1 mph.
+The 5.7-million-pound rocket, carried by an upgraded Apollo-era crawler-transporter tipping the scales at some six million pounds, began the trip to pad 39B just after 7 a.m. local time, creeping out of NASA's cavernous Vehicle Assembly Building at a top speed of just under 1 mile per hour.

 Hundreds of space center workers, family members and guests gathered near the VAB and along the crawlerway to take in the sight, posing for selfies and enjoying a chilly Saturday morning as the towering moon rocket slowly rolled past.

-New NASA Administrator Jared Isaacman and the Artemis II astronauts — commander Reid Wiseman, Victor Glover, Christina Koch and Canadian astronaut Jeremy Hansen — were also on hand to witness the milestone.
+New NASA Administrator Jared Isaacman and the Artemis II astronauts — Cmdr.
+Reid Wiseman, Victor Glover, Christina Koch and Canadian astronaut Jeremy Hansen — were also on hand to witness the milestone.

 "Wow.
 LETS GO!!!"
 Wiseman posted on the social media platform X with a photo of the SLS rocket moving out of the VAB.
 In another post, he called the SLS and its Orion crew capsule "engineering art."